alexmley/iseproject/README.md

   platforms kick in and how far they drift
 - `NUM_PLATFORMS` — level length
 - `MAX_EPISODE_STEPS` — timeout per episode (currently ~30s at 60fps)

-If early training looks like the agent can never progress at all, the two most common fixes are lowering `GAP_GROWTH` slightly (easing the curve) or increasing `ent_coef` in `train.py` (more exploration).

-## A note on this sandbox

-This project was scaffolded without network access, so the files are syntax-checked (`py_compile`) but not run end-to-end here — you'll want to do a first `python train.py --timesteps 20000 --n-envs 4` smoke test on your own machine to confirm environment behavior before committing to a long run.